peteroupc/CBOR/README.md

 The JavaScript version currently only contains the code for big integers, decimal fractions, and bigfloats.
 It currently doesn't support converting singles and doubles to big numbers and its support for converting other objects, except strings, to big numbers is limited.
-Its code also isn't tested as well as the C# and Java versions.

 About
 -----------